getgrav/grav-learn/pages/02.content/03.collections/docs.md

 By default when you call `page.collection()` in the Twig of a page that has a collection defined in the header, Grav looks for a collection called `content`.
 This allows the ability to define [multiple collections](#multiple-collections), but you can even take this a step further.

-If you need to programatically generate a collection, you can do so by calling `page.collection()` and passing in an array in the same format as the page header collection definition.
+If you need to programmatically generate a collection, you can do so by calling `page.collection()` and passing in an array in the same format as the page header collection definition.
 For example:

 [prism classes="language-twig line-numbers"]
 {% set options = { items: {'@page.children': '/my/pages'}, 'limit': 5, 'order': {'by': 'date', 'dir': 'desc'}, 'pagination': true } %}